Gold Runner Alpine Coaster, Breckenridge [Complete Guide 2022/2023]

 Both the Gold Runner Alpine Coaster and Alpine SuperSlides are located at the base of Peak 8.

 The easiest way to get there is to take the free Breckenridge Gondola from Watson Avenue.
-We’ve highlighted these points of interest in the map below

 The Gold Runner Alpine Coaster is just one of 7 mountain coasters in Colorado.